 No. The Academy is an independent school and therefore not subject to the laws that apply to the public school system.
 We do have many stairs, and our students are quite active.

 The Academy operates as an open-campus.
 Students are welcome, within limits, to leave during the day to eat lunch around the neighborhood.
 Most of our students bring lunches and snacks from home and/or use delivery apps during inclement weather.

 Completing the Independent School Entrance Exam (ISEE) or Secondary School Admission Test (SSAT) is a required part of the application process, but the entire application is considered holistically in making an admissions decision.
-Most students who are admitted to The Academy have earned a score of 5 or higher on each section of the ISEE.
-Students may retake the ISEE if they believe they can improve their scores.
+Students may retake the ISEE or SSAT if they believe they can improve their scores.
 Students may also submit other standardized test scores with their applications, but not in lieu of the ISEE or SSAT results.

 Academy students routinely score above the state and national averages on standardized tests.
 The ACT is the most commonly taken college entrance exam at The Academy, and in the 2017-2018 school year, Academy students scored an ACT Composite average of 25.9, 25% higher than the national average.
 (2018-2019 scores will be available in the fall).